AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 |BUAs >= 10,000 people|16|3|3|16|28|
 |BUAs >= 10,000 dwellings|17|2|10|16|25|

-As the graph and table shows, in 2011 the average dwelling density (both median and mean) of all Built Up Areas in England and Wales was 10d/ha - over three times lower than the lowest residential density in the London Plan.
+As the graph and table show, in 2011 the average dwelling density (both median and mean) of all Built Up Areas in England and Wales was 10d/ha - over three times lower than the lowest residential density in the London Plan.

-What about the arc and the garden towns of 10,000 dwellings to city-scale developments of 150,000 dwellings?
+How can we relate this information to the arc and the garden towns of 10,000 dwellings to city-scale developments of 150,000 dwellings?
 Filtering the data to extract only towns and cities with 10,000 dwellings or more moves the averages up to 16-17d/ha but the maximum down to 25d/ha.
 It is worth bearing in mind that these numbers include London.

 ### Are bigger towns and cities denser?